nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

  while in mode `b`:

-by using the template, typing `template`, the user can see how to use which command
+by typing `template`, the user can see how to use which command

 by typing `show`, the user gets a list of all of the ingredients currently in the fridge, indexed and sorted by expiry date